WojDob/Bible_png/README.md

 This Python script visualizes textual data of the King James Bible, which is obtained from Project Gutenberg, by mapping each unique word in a text to a unique RGB color and creating an image from these colors.

-If you ever wondered what is the color of God, it's `RGB 175, 78, 114`.

 ## How to Use
 Clone this repository, then install the dependencies using pip:
 ```
-pip install pillow requests numpy
+pip install -r requirements.txt
 ```
-Next, just run the script, it will automatically create the BIBLE.png file:
+Next, just run the script, which will create the BIBLE.png file:
 ```
 python3 Bible_png.py
 ```